5 Best Flooring Options for Weight Rooms

 And it's not as difficult or costly as it might sound.
 All you really need to create a home gym for weight training is a little bit of space, the right flooring, and of course, some weights.
 The right flooring is a key element.
 Because heavy weights have high impact and can bounce back when dropped, it's important to choose a floor that is tough and shock-absorbent.
 Safety is always a priority, and the proper home gym flooring will help decrease risk.
 Further, floors should be low-maintenance and easy to clean.

-If you are a serious lifter on the market for heavy duty weight mats, Weight Room Flooring Interlocking Tiles are up to the challenge.
-These recycled rubber tiles are designed to withstand the deliberate, repetitive dropping of weights over 100 lbs.
+If you are a serious lifter on the market for heavy duty weight mats, Sundance Mats Interlocking Black are up to the challenge.
+These recycled rubber tiles are designed to withstand the deliberate, repetitive dropping of weights.

 Because these tiles are some of the easiest to install and reinstall, they can be moved around and used again and again.
-No adhesives are required for these weight mats, which weigh about 50 pounds per tile.
+No adhesives are required for these weight mats, which weigh about 17 pounds per tile.
 They interlock together with a tight fitting, puzzle-like connecting system.
-Tiles can be custom cut for a wall-to-wall installations, or edges can be connected to center tiles to finish an island in the middle of a room.
+Tiles can be custom cut for a wall-to-wall installations.
 These tough tiles come at value pricing.

-Weight Room Flooring Interlocking Tiles can be cleaned with a mop and hot water.
+Sundance Mats Interlocking Black can be cleaned with a mop and hot water.
 It's important to always use a pH neutral cleaner on rubber, as other general cleaners can cause rubber to degrade.

 2. 3x3 foot Geneva Interlocking Rubber Tiles